craftcms/commerce/docs/order-model.md

 ### gatewayId

-The id of the linked payment method.
-You can get the set payment method's model with the `paymentMethod` attribute.
+The ID of the linked gateway.
+You can get the set gateway's model with the `gateway` attribute.

 ### currency